 Students who are not meeting the Financial Aid Satisfactory Academic Progress (FASAP) policy may appeal for reinstatement of financial aid eligibility.
 A successful FASAP Appeal Request will include documentation that supports all unsuccessful terms that appear on a student’s transcript.
 All appeals will be reviewed, approved, and/or denied by the Financial Aid Appeals Committee.
 An appeal can only be submitted if a student’s failure to make Financial Aid Satisfactory Academic Progress is based upon events beyond their control.
 Applicable circumstances would include medical issues, family death/illnesses, and any other uncontrollable events.
-Students will need to submit the FASAP Appeal Request form, along with all required documents, electronically to the email address provided on the form.
+Students will need to submit the FASAP Appeal Request form, along with all required documents, in person to the Financial Aid Office, unless alternate arrangements have been made with a financial aid staff member.
 Students will be notified by email of the committee’s decision and will be provided with further instructions.
 Students must bring their academic progress back into compliance or have an appeal approved to have aid reinstated.
 It is important for students to remember that Pell Life-Time Eligibility Used, Undergraduate Loan Limits, and Termination status cannot be appealed.

 Probation occurs when students on suspension have their eligibility for financial aid reinstated by an approved Financial Aid Satisfactory Academic Progress Appeal.
 A student in the status of probation will have their financial aid eligibility reinstated for one more payment period (year).
 A student on probation may not receive aid for the subsequent payment period unless: